GoogleCloudPlatform/click-to-deploy/k8s/zookeeper/README.md

 # Backup and restore

-For information on backing up your ZooKeeper data, see the [ZooKeeper documentation](https://zookeeper.apache.org/doc/r3.4.14/zookeeperAdmin.html#sc_dataFileManagement).
+For information on backing up your ZooKeeper data, visit the [ZooKeeper documentation](https://zookeeper.apache.org/doc/r3.4.14/zookeeperAdmin.html#sc_dataFileManagement).

 # Uninstall the Application